Genealogies of a Crime: Production

 The film was written by Ruiz and Pascal Bonitzer, the star of The Suspended Vocation, one of Ruiz’s most notable works.
 Ruiz was inspired by the story of psychoanalyst Hermine Hug-Hellmuth, who is best known for her work with children and her murder at the hands of her own nephew, whom she treated as well.
 Ruiz himself felt that "it is perhaps she who, right to the end manipulated this man so he would kill her exactly as she dreamed".
 Ruiz is noted for having an interest in "shamanic cinema" and frequently explores dreams as a motif.
 Furthermore, Ruiz had developed an interest in multiple personality disorder after agreeing to work with Barbet Schroeder on the film that would become Three Lives and Only One Death.
 Music was done by Jorge Arriagada, who also had worked with Ruiz on many previous projects.
 Editing was done by Valeria Sarmiento, Ruiz’s wife and another long-time fellow collaborator.
-Also of note, Nobel Prize for Literature recipient Patrick Modiano makes a minor appearance as a quirky waiter.
+Also of note, Nobel Prize for Literature recipient Patrick Modiano appears in a small role as Pascal's father, a writer.